USS Artisan

 USS Artisan (ABSD-1), later redesignated as (AFDB-1), was a ten-section, non-self-propelled, large auxiliary floating drydock of the United States Navy.
 The only U.S. warship with this name, Artisan was constructed in sections during 1942 and 1943 by the Everett-Pacific Shipbuilding & Dry Dock Company, in Everett, Washington; the Chicago Bridge & Iron Company, in Eureka, California; the Pollock-Stockton Shipbuilding Company, in Stockton, California; and the Chicago Bridge & Iron Company, in Morgan City, Louisiana.
 This ship was commissioned at Everett, Washington, on 10 May 1943, Captain Andrew R. Mack in command.
 With all ten sections joined, she was 927 ft long, 28 ft tall (keel to welldeck), and with an inside clear width of 133 ft 7 in.

-Each section was 3,850 tons and 80 ft, with a 256 ft beam, a 75 ft molded depth, and 10,000 tons of lifting capacity.
-There was a 3 ft gap between each section, and a 50 ft platform at each end.
+Each section displaced 3,850 tons and was 256 ft long, with an 80 ft beam, and was 28 feet thick; side walls that rose to a height of 47 feet above the deck folded down toward each other for transport, and incorporated mountings for anti-aircraft guns in positionns from which they could be fired whether the walls were up or down.
+Each section incorporated 12 ballast tanks, giving them a lifting capacity of 10,000 tons, so the structure as a whole could loft 100,000 tons out of the water.
+The segments were towed separately to the location where the dock would be used, and were attached to each other side-to-side.
+With 3 ft gaps left between segments, and a 50 ft long platform extending off of each end.
 Each section had twelve ballast compartments.
-Under tow, the two side walls were folded down to reduce wind resistance and lower the center of gravity.

 ABSD-1 had a traveling crane with an 85 ft radius and 15-ton capacity.
 The crane had six capstans for pulling, each rated at 24000 lbf at 30 ft/min, four of which were reversible.

 She was generally deployed with two or more support barges.